duhrer/duhrer.github.io/_posts/projects/2025-07-28-google-stadia-tandemonium.md

 <!--more-->

 I bought my first Stadia controller the week Google announced that the Stadia service would be discontinued.
-They were designed to work with the (now defunct) Google Stadia service, and without that, you can only really used them as wired controllers by default.
-As a result, they're very cheap.
+Without the Google Stadia service, by default the controllers can only really used them as wired controllers.
+Perhaps as a result, they tend to be pretty cheap secondhand, especially for the build quality.

 The key is that until December 31st 2025, you can run a tool [on the Stadia web site](https://stadia.google.com/controller/index_en_US.html) to upgrade the firmware and enable Bluetooth support.
-Once you do that, The Stadia controller is compatible with nearly everything, and it's a nice enough controller, especially for the money.
+Once you do that, The Stadia controller is compatible with nearly everything.

 I recently saw a good price on another Google Stadia controller, and knew I had to get it.
 Why?
 Well, one of the accessibility features of the Stadia I've long